 These inputs contribute to the structure, priorities, and outputs received by the stakeholders.
 Constraints introduced as inputs directly influence the solutions that are later made available to stakeholders.

 How culture fit is applied and evaluated determines the societal value created through its implementation.
 Constraints that limit the implementation of the culture fit model influence what opportunities are available later on (as well as the threats and weaknesses that need to be managed).

 The tools, processes, and values that guide the use of the culture fit model provide influence the consistency, precision, and quality in which the model is used.
 Misalignment can occur during which the value and vision of the model is lost and replaced.
 Left un-monitored the intended values are often lost in translation as the construct takes on a more administrative definition and the criterion for ‘fit’ or ‘access’ becomes more restrictive.
 The resulting filter constrains inputs not by necessity but by preference or convenience.

-Culture fit models are focused on both inputs and outputs.
-But these models do need to be aligned with (their moral & technical foundations to include) diversity and human rights values if the models are to remain relevant, ethical, and effective.
 Without this foundation the authority and credibility of the culture fit model would not exist since there are many different paths to achieve the same outcomes.